 Emerging Developing Established Advanced

 Political support and strategy

 There is no or very minimal clear prioritisation of general digital transformation goals or priorities (emerging) Defining general digital governance priority areas is in process and compiling a national digital transformation strategy is underway (developing) General digital governance priority areas are clearly defined and backed by adopted strategic document(s) (established) Digital transformation is mainstreamed into strategies across all sectors.
 Digital ambitions and goals of the government are exemplary and recognised by international stakeholders (advanced)

 Digital governance oversight

 No or very minimal systematic review of general digital governance implementation is carried out. (emerging) Compilation of general digital governance implementation plans is in progress.
 Digital transformation process review is sporadic (developing) General digital governance implementation plans are adopted and published, and regularly reviewed. (established) General strategy monitoring dashboards/networks for high-level and mid-level managers are available.
-Implementation plans are reviewed by

-(65.65.65.) independent assessors (advanced)
+Implementation plans are reviewed by independent assessors (advanced)

 Supporting activities

-Digital transformation communication plans are missing (emerging) Compilation of digital governance communication plans is in progress (developing) Digital governance communication plans are adopted and published (established) Communication on digital transformation is part of communication strategies and activities of all public sector authorities (advanced)
+~ Digital transformation communication plans are missing (emerging) Compilation of digital governance communication plans is in progress (developing) Digital governance communication plans are adopted and published (established) Communication on digital transformation is part of communication strategies and activities of all public sector authorities (advanced)

 ateg Legal framework

-Political support and strategy Legal framework supporting digital governance transformation is missing or is in the initial phase: interoperability framework, government core registers (business, civil, land, tax, etc.) ecommerce, data and data protection, identity, digital signature, documents, data exchange, connectivity, telecommunications, etc. Legal framework supporting digital governance is at minimum level and incompatibles are identified (developing) Legal framework supports digital governance in most aspects, electronic administrative acts have the same legal effect as paper acts (established) Legal framework supports digital governance in all aspects and can adapt to the needs of the changing digital environment (e.g., adoption of emerging technologies) (advanced)
+Political support and strategy Legal framework supporting digital governance transformation is missing or is in the initial phase: interoperability framework, government core registers (business, civil, land, tax, etc.) e- commerce, data and data protection, identity, digital signature, documents, data exchange, connectivity, telecommunications, etc. Legal framework supporting digital governance is at minimum level and incompatibles are identified (developing) Legal framework supports digital governance in most aspects, electronic administrative acts have the same legal effect as paper acts (established) Legal framework supports digital governance in all aspects and can adapt to the needs of the changing digital environment (e.g., adoption of emerging technologies) (advanced)

-8 (emerging)
+Pol (emerging)

-Organisation & coordination An average time on manage is 6 The conditional to the stands of the stands December of and aris
+Organisation & coordination

 Coordination Oversight of the general digital governance development in the country is missing or in the initial phase. (emerging) An organisation or person is formally designated to oversee the general digital governance development in the country; power and competences of digital governance coordination are mandated by legislation. (developing) The coordinating institution is well established and also responsible for managing the overall digital governance architecture. (established) Representatives of academia, private sector, and civil society are systematically involved to contribute to policy development in the field of digital transformation. (advanced)